 “The relation between what we see and what we know is never settled.
 Each evening we see the sun set.
 We know that the earth is turning away from it.
 Yet the knowledge, the explanation, never quite fits the sight.”

 Mateo Maté employs camouflage imagery to illustrate how the technologies of social and military power are embedded in domestic and public space; in an age of increasing surveillance, what we do not or cannot see is that we are always seen.
 The formal complexity present in Wu Jian’an’s paper collage, Peter Demetz’s wooden sculpture and Walter Oltmann’s wire Child Skull offers few clues about the subjects’ identities, further reflecting the mysteries and limitations of visual perception.
 Norbert Brunner’s alluring mirror and George Legrady’s multi-media wall installation exploit these limitations—You Are Enchanting only delivers affirmation to viewers precisely centered in front of the work while Legrady’s Refraction series requires viewers to walk past images in order to see the multiple black and white photographs interlaced through a lenticular process.
 In both works, the images viewers see as they approach change as they move through space.
 Using a studio backdrop and a halftone screen created from hundreds of handmade holes in various sizes, Isabelle Le Minh’s photographic installation creates a clear, recognizable image from multiple screens.
 Like a 21st-century digital image made up of pixels, when seen from afar, the image coalesces into a celebrated 19th-century celebrity portrait of the Countess of Castiglione, though when viewed up close, her features become illegible.
 Ryan and Trevor Oakes redefine the limits of perception by creating drawings in a way that mimics the design function of human vision.
 Using a concave easel and a headrest, the brothers draw directly onto the inside of a sphere, thereby avoiding the distortions that occur when the world is traced onto a flat surface.
 By sketching landscapes and interior spaces with their eyes out of stereo alignment (they cross their eyes to bring the scene into focus as they draw), the images in front of them float onto the paper, accurately capturing both depth and perspective.

 Photographing portrait busts from various museum collections, Ken Gonzales-Day’s Profiled project explores the influence of 18th-century “scientific” thought on contemporary perceptions of beauty in science and art.
 Historically, profiles were used as a tool to assess morality and character and were offered as scientific proof of racial, ethnic, and cultural superiority or inferiority.
 While the science of “phrenology” is no longer given credence, people continue to be judged as attractive, responsible, trustworthy, and their opposites, based upon facial features.
 Removing and recontextualizing these images from the past into the present, and in proximity to each other, Gonzales-Day interrogates this entrenched history of the construction of race, creating an image that suggests both contemplation and conversation while subverting historical stereotypes.

-Engaged focus and active participation are needed to decipher the features depicted in the works of Toyin Ojih Odutola, Ken Gonzales-Day, Travis Somerville, and Hank Willis Thomas.
+Engaged focus and active participation are needed to decipher the features depicted in works by Toyin Ojih Odutola, Ken Gonzales-Day, Travis Somerville, and Hank Willis Thomas.
 Employing a unique and precise practice, Ojih Odutola draws with graphite and white charcoal on blackboard, rendering figures in which tonal values are inverted to suggest a negative, in which intricate, sinewy lines delineate interiority, exposing what is beneath and behind the surfaces of skin, eyes, hair—the construction of identity in black, silver, and white.
-These anonymous portraits reveal themselves to the patient viewer: the delicate details of hair and nape and head becoming perceptible as eyes adjust to the light, and grasp the forms and lines embedded in the monochromatic surfaces.
+These anonymous portraits reveal themselves to the patient viewer: the delicate details of hair and nape and head becoming perceptible as eyes adjust to the light, and grasp the forms and lines embedded in the surfaces.
 “We constantly look for motifs, clues, and recognizable elements that we can fall back on,” observes the artist.
 “I wanted to see what I could do if I minimized all of that and have the outcome be just as interesting if not more interesting when the connotations associated with a broader color palette were omitted.”